welcome to the picoscale

 As scaling continues to be a major drive of research, future developments rely upon electron microscopy to probe the nature of material properties.
 In the nano-regime, one must explore local atomic structure, chemical composition, and bonding with ultimate spatial resolution.
 Now that aberration corrected microscopes have blown past the Ångström in resolution, a new level of clarity is available for exploring next-generation materials.

-Positions are available at both the graduate student researcher and postdoctoral scholars levels.
-To find out more, contact Prof. Lebeau.
+Positions are available at both the graduate student researcher and postdoctoral scholar levels.
+To find out more, contact Prof. LeBeau.

 - Application of aberration-corrected electron microscopy

 - Understanding material properties from the atomic structure

 - Energy storage

 - Quantitative atomic resolution microscopy imaging and diffraction

 - Automation and Machine Learning applied to microscopy